molgenis/molgenis.org/_partners/fairgenomes.md

 patients/participants organisations, and has extensive collaborations with (inter)national initiatives.
 Amongst relevant outputs is [NGS semantic metadata data schema](https://github.com/fairgenomes/fairgenomes-semantic-model) that found its way into other projects such as GDI.
-Read more on the model in [van der Velde et al (2022)](https://pubmed.ncbi.nlm.nih.gov/35418585/) and the background in [Belien et al(2022)](https://pubmed.ncbi.nlm.nih.gov/35505836/).
+Read more on the model in [van der Velde et al (2022)](https://pubmed.ncbi.nlm.nih.gov/35418585/) and the background in [Belien et al. (2022)](https://pubmed.ncbi.nlm.nih.gov/35505836/).
 MOLGENIS lead the FAIR genomes project (Prof. Morris Swertz).
 Now FAIR genomes lives on as a national collaboration.